menu-top

 Any perceived or actual non-compliance couplings must be rectified in line with this guideline or reported to Tasmania Fire Service, Building Safety email: buildingsafetysouth@fire.tas.gov.au

-O.2.1 Approved Storz Couplings
+Approved Storz Coupling List

 BUILT ENVIRONMENT NEWSLETTER